-The voltmeter monitors the AC voltage.
+The voltmeters monitor the AC voltage.
 Damage can occur to your equipment if the voltage is less than 105 volts.
 Do not use AC powered equipment if voltage is less than 105 volts.

-The shore power switch is also a 30-amp main circuit breaker and controls individual component circuit breakers.
+Each main circuit breaker controls individual component circuit breakers.
 This allows you to check for proper voltage and polarity immediately after making the shore power cable connection without damaging any equipment.